HingeCraftGlobal/hingecraft-global/COMPLETE_COMPUTER_SCAN_REPORT.md

 ## Scan Summary

-Performed a comprehensive scan of the entire computer (`/Users/chandlerfergusen`) to find every piece of code, documentation, and file related to HingeCraft in any way, shape, or form.
+Performed a comprehensive scan of the entire computer (`[USER_HOME]`) to find every piece of code, documentation, and file related to HingeCraft in any way, shape, or form.

 ## Search Methodology